A1rPun/castle-crashers-resource/Platforms/DLC.md

 #### Hatty

 Own Castle Crashers and BattleBlock Theater on the same Steam account.
+It's possible to have BBT family shared with you to obtain Hatty.